ARM-software/psa-api/doc/crypto/overview/conventions.rst

 separate threads.
 In such an environment, *concurrent calls* are two or more calls to the API whose execution can overlap in time.

-Concurrent calls are performed correctly, as if the calls were executed in sequence, provided that they obey the following constraints:
+The result of two or more concurrent calls must be consistent with the same set of calls being executed sequentially in some order, provided that they obey the following constraints:

 *   There is no overlap between an output parameter of one call and an input or output parameter of another call.
 Overlap between input parameters is